 National income and product accounts (NIPAs) are provided by the Bureau of Economic Analysis (BEA) within the Department of Commerce.
 The NIPAs are a national accounting framework to track economic activity within the United States.
 The EP program uses the NIPAs in analyzing historical macroeconomic activity and to project the overall aggregate economic trend.
 One component of the NIPAs is the aggregate gross domestic product (GDP), also known as final demand.
 The NIPAs also provide more detailed information on final demand, which EP uses to estimate commodity based final demand in the context of an input-output system.

 EP uses the input-output accounting framework to model the relationship between final demand, employment, and occupational data.1 The input-output accounting framework tracks the flow of intermediate goods and services in the production of final goods and services.
 The input-output data are provided by BEA and are an important component in producing the NIPAs.
 Through the input-output system, EP can estimate the employment level required to produce a given level of final demand.

 After estimating industry employment, EP staff use the National Employment Matrix to break industry employment out into detailed occupations.
 This matrix shows the distribution of occupational employment by industries for wage and salary workers, as well as the distribution of self-employed workers by occupation.
 The distribution of occupations by industry represents the occupational staffing pattern for each industry.
-The main source data for the staffing patterns is the BLS Occupational Employment and Wage Statistics (OEWS) survey.
+The BLS Occupational Employment and Wage Statistics (OEWS) survey provides the main source data for staffing patterns.

 In addition to projecting employment change, EP also projects occupational separations, an estimate of the number of workers who will leave an occupation because of retirement, career changes, or other factors.
 When combined with projections of employment change, this provides an estimate of opportunities for new workers to enter an occupation.
 These estimates of occupational openings are used for career information and workforce development purposes to give a more complete picture of the demand for workers.